PostHog/posthog.com/contents/handbook/company/docs.md

 If you need help updating documentation:

 - Write a draft that covers the basics, which the content team can then help review and polish.
-- In the event multiple pages needed updating, create an example of changes needed and then request help to complete the rest.
+- In the event multiple docs pages need updating, create an example of changes needed and then request help to complete the rest.

 **Bottom line:** It's much easier for the content team to improve a draft than write completely new documentation, especially when documenting new features.
-PR > Issues.
+Pull requests > Issues.

 ### Who should review docs updates?